AnishSambhwani8278/expense-tracker/README.md

 ## ✨ Features

-✅ **Track Income & Expenses** – Add, edit, and delete financial transactions with ease.
-✅ **Live Balance Calculation** – Get an instant overview of your current balance.
-✅ **Detailed History** – View transactions with timestamps and dates.
-✅ **Dark/Light Mode** – Switch between themes for a comfortable user experience.
-✅ **Import & Export Data** – Backup and restore your transaction history with one click.
-✅ **Responsive Design** – Optimized for mobile, tablet, and desktop.
-✅ **PWA Support** – Installable app that works offline.
-✅ **Local Storage Support** – Persistent data even after refreshing the browser.
+✅ **Track Income & Expenses** – Add, edit, and delete financial transactions with ease ✅ **Live Balance Calculation** – Get an instant overview of your current balance ✅ **Detailed History** – View transactions with timestamps and dates ✅ **Dark/Light Mode** – Switch between themes for a comfortable user experience ✅ **Import & Export Data** – Backup and restore your transaction history with one click ✅ **Responsive Design** – Optimized for mobile, tablet, and desktop ✅ **PWA Support** – Installable app that works offline ✅ **Local Storage Support** – Persistent data even after refreshing the browser

 ---